MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/ForEach-Object.md

 Hello
 ```

-This example shows the effect of piping the $null automatic variable to the ForEach-Object cmdlet.
+This example shows the effect of piping the $Null automatic variable to the ForEach-Object cmdlet.

-Because Windows PowerShell treats null as an explicit placeholder, the ForEach-Object cmdlet generates a value for $null, just as it does for other objects that you pipe to it.
+Because Windows PowerShell treats null as an explicit placeholder, the ForEach-Object cmdlet generates a value for $Null, just as it does for other objects that you pipe to it.

-For more information about the $null automatic variable, see about_Automatic_Variables.
+For more information about the $Null automatic variable, see about_Automatic_Variables.

-### -------------------------- EXAMPLE 6 --------------------------
+### Example 6: Get property values
 ```
 PS C:\>Get-Module -List | ForEach-Object -MemberName Path PS C:\>Get-Module -List | Foreach Path